usu-cidi/qa-update/doc/progress.md

 * Finished conversion to use dataframe

+### 3.21.23
+* Split filling new board and updating existing board into separate functions

 ### TODO:
-* Split filling new board and updating existing board
 * Connect everything together
 * Write new docs
 * Figure out to run